 Without this in place, none of the other strategies you use will work very well.

 Eat enough veggies

 For 5 DAYS keep track of what percentage of your total food intake is vegetables?
 So every time you eat write down the percentage or draw a pie chart and show the percentage.

 At the end of 5 days - average it out.
 How much of your total diet is vegetables?
 If it's less than one-third.
 Start eating more veggies.
-You'll find some of my favorite trick for including more veggies in your diet in this blog post and in my hormone balancing smoothie recipe.
+You'll find some of my favorite trick for including more veggies in your diet in my smoothie recipes.

 Vegetables also provide the micronutrients and fiber necessary for estrogen detoxification through the liver and bowel movements.